DavidAlexanderMoe/Economic-TSA-ARIMA/TSA.md

 industrial production index for the next 12 months (short horizon), from November 2021 to October 2022.

-For obvious reasons, many things were omitted leaving only the relevant parts.

 ## Importing necessary dependencies

 Importing libraries and functions that will be useful throughout the